harish2323/HelloFresh/README.md

 The framework uses cucumber for BDD scenarios and java(selenium) to define the steps.
 The tests can be run in firefox or chrome.

-Run the tests from command line with the following commands ( make sure the current folder is qa-test-hf) :
+The tests have been configured to run in parallel ( the settings are specified in pom.xml) Run the tests from command line with the following commands ( make sure the current folder is qa-test-hf) :

 1) run just the ui tests :